tengstrand/lein-polylith/readme.md

            output))))
 ```

-...then we also have *systems/cmd-line/project.clj* that is the project file for the *cmd-line* system:
+...then we also have *systems/cmd-line/project.clj* which is the project file for the *cmd-line* system:
 ```clojure
 (defproject se.example/cmd-line "0.1"
   :description "A cmd-line system."